EU Undergraduate Scholarship

 - If you are studying for a course validated by the University at a partner institution you will not be eligible.

 If you hold an unconditional firm offer with the University of Northampton you are invited to complete and return the EU Scholarship application form.
-The deadline for submission of forms is 31 August 2018.
 You must include with your application form, a scanned copy of your high school diploma to prove your exam results.

 Scholarships will be awarded based on the merit of each individual’s qualifications.
 We will use the information given in the application form’s supporting statement where we ask you to explain how receiving the scholarship will help you to achieve your academic and career plans, to identify those who will benefit most from the scholarship.